-List and export the CIDs pinned to your Infura IPFS account using ipfs-http-client
+List and export the CIDs pinned to your Infura IPFS account using the kubo-rpc-client and nodejs

 Hello everyone,

-The ipfs-http-client JavaScript library can be used to list the objects pinned to your Infura IPFS account.
+The kubo-rpc-client JavaScript library can be used to list the objects pinned to your Infura IPFS account.
 In order to do so follow the next steps:

 Declare the IPFS client and use the below piece of code to list the pinned objects to your local storage.